Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Information-theoretic Description of the -Qubit State in RaQM

+\right. \ee of an individual 3-qubit quantum system.
+These can be represented, as above, as a sum of complementary integers in base-4 (e.g., $\{2,-3,-1,4\}\equiv 2004. - 0310.$.)

-If $L$ were indefinitely large (the unrealistic QM limit of Hilbert Space discretisation lies at $L=\infty$ - see Section \ref{red}), then arbitrarily many degrees of freedom can be encoded in these bit strings, and there would be no limit to the number of qubits that could be entangled coherently.
-However, if $L$ is fixed at some finite value, then there will be a finite limit to the number of degrees of freedom that can be encoded in these bit strings.
-In particular, since the total number of the number of bits in the $N$ bit strings equals $NL$, and the number of degrees of freedom in an $N$-qubit state is $2^{N+1}-2$, then when \be 2^{N+1}-2 > LN \ee there simply aren't enough bits to allocate even one bit to each QM degree of freedom.
+At $L = \infty$ (the QM limit), arbitrarily many degrees of freedom can be encoded in the infinitely long bit strings, and there would be no information-theoretic constraint on the number of qubits that could be entangled.
+However, if $L$ has some finite value, there will be a finite limit to the number of degrees of freedom that can be encoded in these bit strings.
+In particular, since the total number of the number of bits in $N$ bit strings equals $N \times L$, and the number of degrees of freedom in an $N$-qubit state in QM is $2^{N+1}-2$, then when \be 2^{N+1}-2 > N \times L \ee there simply aren't enough bits to allocate even one bit to each QM degree of freedom.
 By way of illustration, suppose $L=16$.
-A 5-qubit state in QM requires 62 degrees of freedom.
+A 5-qubit state in QM has 62 degrees of freedom.
 Since 5 length-16 bit strings contain 80 bits in total, there are just enough bits in the 5 bit strings to allocated at least 1 bit to each QM degree of freedom.
 However, a 6-qubit state in QM has 126 degrees of freedom.
 Since 6 length-16 bit strings contain 96 bits in total, there aren't enough bits to allocate even 1 bit to each degree of freedom.
 Hence, with $L=16$, $N_{\mathrm{max}}=5$.